easifem-fortran/easifem-fortran.github.io/docs/docs-api/ReferenceQuadrangle/ReferenceQuadrangle_.md

 # ReferenceQuadrangle

-ReferenceQuadrangl is user data type for handling quadrangle elements.
+`ReferenceQuadrangl` is user data type for handling quadrangle elements.

+It is defined in the `BaseType.F90` module.

-ReferenceQuadrangle is a child of ReferenceElement_.
+It is a child of `ReferenceElement_`.